-Q: Is DCHS testing for the Delta Variant of Covid?
+Q: Is Marshfield testing for the Delta Variant of Covid?

 A: Hospital labs cannot yet speciﬁcally test for the Delta variant; however, our PCR testing platforms will capture this variant.
 If present, you will have a positive Covid result.

-Q: What do I do if I have Covid-like symptoms or have recently tested positive for Covid, and I need to have my blood drawn?
+Q: What do I do if I have Covid-like symptoms or have recently tested positive for Covid, and I need to have?

 A: If you have Covid-related symptoms or a positive Covid test and need to have your blood drawn, contact your provider to get an order placed, call (906)776-5679 to pre-register.
 When arriving at the hospital, follow the signs for drive-up Covid testing.
 Call the number posted on the COVID-19 collection site sign.
 A lab employee will come to draw your blood.

 Q: If I have received the two initial doses mRNA COVID-19 vaccine, and I am moderately to severely immunocompromised, do I need an additional vaccine dose?

 A: The CDC recommends that people who are moderate to severely immunocompromised should receive an additional dose of mRNA COVID-19 vaccine after two initial doses.